Lesson 7 - Write an Amazing App Description

 Apple App Store

-The description of your app doesn’t matter as much on the Apple App Store.
-But that does not mean that you should ignore it.
+The description of your app doesn’t matter as much on the Apple App Store for ASO purposes, but potential users will still see your app description and use it to inform themselves about your app's purpose.
 Remember to put the most important part of your description at the very top because this is what most people will see.

-Notice that only the first three lines are visible.
+In the picture below, notice that only the first couple lines are visible on iTunes for your app.
 This is referred to as the “above the fold” content.

-After the first three lines, you can then include things like:
+After the first three lines, you can include other details about your app, such as:

 - Other benefits of the app